 When Wanda becomes a contestant, she tries to minimize the conditions that lead to false tells (e.g., she wears a brown skirt; a color to which Hall seems to be neutral).
 Should Wanda switch?
 It depends.
-The absolute probability that she chose a goat door is still 2/3.
+The unconditioned probability that she chose a goat door is still 2/3.
 But she’ll need to update the probability she signs conditional on Hall’s behavior.
 Any other contestant should switch.
 But Wanda has more information.

 Finally, it’s interesting to consider an alternative case in which the winning door is kept from Monty Hall—for example, he is told which door to open through an earpiece that emits beeps: low for D1, midrange for D2, high for D3.
 And yet, Wanda might (though it’s far less likely) still find significant correlates between Hall’s behavior and winning choices; e.g., if his behavior is somehow (in)directly influenced by the behavior of those who do know.
 I can’t think of a plausible example, however, because those people would not know ahead of time of whether a contestant would be best off switching.

 (The point of the End Note example is to motivate the plausibility of there being situations where one’s rational subjective probability in not switching is greater than 1/3, whatever the reasonably assumed unconditioned probability may be.)